modernweb-dev/web/docs/docs/test-runner/commands.md

 ### Snapshots

-The snapshot commands allow saving and retrieving snapshots.
-The commands do not include any snapshot comparisons or assertion library plugins.
+The snapshot commands allow comparing, saving and retrieving snapshots.
+The snapshot comparison implementation is very basic and does not include any integration with assertion libraries.

+The `getSnapshotConfig` and `compareSnapshot` functions use the `updateSnapshots` option which can be passed to the `snapshotsPlugin`.
+When using the regular `@web/test-runner` package, it can be configured using the `--update-snapshots` CLI flag.

 <details>
 <summary>View example</summary>